 - youth outreach and support - assessment, support and ongoing case coordination for young people in their own environment

 - youth residential withdrawal - provided through a community residential drug withdrawal service or through hospital-based treatment.

 - youth home-based withdrawal - for young people for whom the withdrawal is of mild to moderate severity and the person can be supported by a family member or friend at home

 - youth residential rehabilitation - a 15-bed statewide facility to provide 24-hour staffed residential programs that provide a range of interventions for young people whose established use of drugs has caused them significant harm

 - youth-supported accommodation - a supportive residential environment to help young people achieve lasting change and assist in their reintroduction into the community.

 Youth-specific services accept referrals from catchment-based intake services, as well as self-referrals and direct referrals from treatment providers and other services such as child protection and out-of-home care providers and youth justice providers.
 Referrals may also be made through DirectLine or the Youth drug and alcohol advice service (YoDAA).

-YoDAA is a 24-hour 7-day one-stop service to support better outcomes for young people with substance use issues in Victoria.
+YoDAA is open Monday to Friday 9.00 am to 8.00 pm to support better outcomes for young people with substance use issues in Victoria.
 It provides online information and advice, telephone support, live webchat and email services.

 YoDAA can be accessed over the phone on 1800 458 685 or online at the YoDAA website.